yasufum/spp-tmp/docs/guides/gsg/setup.rst

 In general, 1GB is better for getting high performance, but 2MB is easier for configuration than 1GB.

 1GB Hugepage
 ~~~~~~~~~~~~

-For 1GB page, hugepage setting is activated while booting system.
+For using 1GB page, hugepage setting is activated while booting system.
 It must be defined in boot loader configuration, usually it is
 ``/etc/default/grub``.
 Add an entry of configuration of the size and the number of pages.

-Here is an example for Ubuntu, but almost the same as CentOS.
-The point is
+Here is an example for Ubuntu, and almost the same as CentOS.
+The points are
 that ``hugepagesz`` is for the size and ``hugepages`` is for the number of
 pages.
-You can also configure isolcpus for performance tuning as described in
+You can also configure ``isolcpus`` in grub setting for improving performance
+as described in
 :ref:`Performance Optimizing<gsg_performance_opt>`.

 .. code-block:: none